-Things to consider include finding a suitable property, what type of tenant you want to target (students, benefits claimants, etc.), whether you want to be a hands-on manager or pay someone else to manage the property, and the extra regulation associated with HMOs.
+Things to consider include finding a suitable property, what type of tenant you want to let to (students etc.), whether you want to be a hands-on manager or pay someone else to manage the property, and the extra regulation associated with HMOs.

 12. Let furnished properties

 Furnished properties attract more rent because they offer an all-inclusive option for tenants who haven’t yet amassed their own furniture.

 Since rental properties are subject to more wear and tear, you should look to avoid cheap furniture.
 New mattresses are recommended each time a tenant vacates, but aside from that if you invest in more solid furniture it won’t need to be replaced as often.

 Look for properties that offer the option for a further bedroom.
 For example, many older properties have larger rooms that can easily be sub-divided to make two bedrooms.
 It isn’t a huge job to build a partition wall, although it’s a good idea to check with your local planning authority before you make any structural changes.
 Consider the merits of an attic conversion, too.
 Even turning a second reception room into a bedroom is an option.